thecolourfoundation/rune/README.md

 Your source remains yours.

-Rune's job is to read, understand, and explain.
+Rune's role is simple:

+«Read.
+Understand.
+Explain.»

-If you expose Rune's generated graph or source evidence to an AI client, remember that it can contain information from your codebase.
+If you expose Rune's generated graph or source evidence to an AI client, remember that it may contain information from your codebase.

 ---

+Why Evidence Matters

+AI-generated answers can sound convincing even when they're wrong.

+Rune's approach is different:

+             AI ANSWER
+                 │
+                 ▼
+             CONCLUSION
+                 │
+                 ▼
+              EVIDENCE
+                 │
+          ┌──────┴──────┐
+          ▼             ▼
+       FILE            LINE

+The goal isn't to make AI magically infallible.

+The goal is to make its understanding inspectable.

+---

-Who is Rune for?
+Who Is Rune For?

 Rune is built for developers who: